MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ## Manage workspaces for users

-To enable Edge Workspaces for users in your organization, download the Microsoft Edge policy file (version 107.0.1402.2 or greater) and enable the [EdgeWorkspacesEnabled](/DeployEdge/microsoft-edge-policies#edgeworkspacesenabled) policy.
 Edge Workspaces is enabled for users signed in with an Azure AD account on Edge version 114 or later.
 You can manage Edge Workspaces for your users by using the [EdgeWorkspacesEnabled](/DeployEdge/microsoft-edge-policies#edgeworkspacesenabled) policy.

 ## The Edge Workspaces user experience